Communist state: Analysis

 Soviet advocates and socialists responded to criticism by highlighting the ideological differences in the concept of freedom.
 McFarland and Ageyev noted that "Marxist–Leninist norms disparaged laissez-faire individualism (as when housing is determined by one's ability to pay), also [condemning] wide variations in personal wealth as the West has not.
 Instead, Soviet ideals emphasised equality—free education and medical care, little disparity in housing or salaries, and so forth."
 When asked to comment on the claim that former citizens of communist states enjoy increased freedoms, Heinz Kessler, former East German Minister of National Defence, replied: "Millions of people in Eastern Europe are now free from employment, free from safe streets, free from health care, free from social security."

-In his analysis of states run under Marxist–Leninist ideology, economist Michael Ellman of the University of Amsterdam notes that such states compared favorably with Western states in some health indicators such as infant mortality and life expectancy.
+In his analysis of states run under Marxist–Leninist ideology, economist Michael Ellman of the University of Amsterdam notes that such states compared favourably with Western states in some health indicators such as infant mortality and life expectancy.
 A 1986 study published in the American Journal of Public Health and a 1992 study published in International Journal of Health Services stated, respectively, that "between countries at similar levels of economic development, socialist countries showed more favorable PQL (physical quality of life) outcomes" and that socialism was "for the most part, more successful than capitalism in improving the health conditions of the world's populations."
 Philipp Ther posits that there was an increase in the standard of living throughout Eastern Bloc countries as the result of modernisation programs under communist governments.
 Similarly, Amartya Sen's own analysis of international comparisons of life expectancy found that several Marxist–Leninist states made significant gains and commented "one thought that is bound to occur is that communism is good for poverty removal."
+According to researchers Dylan Sullivan, Michael Moatsos and Jason Hickel in 2022:

+Socialist states tend to invest in public provisioning systems to provide people with access to essential goods.
+In such cases, the cost of meeting basic needs is generally quite low.
+In capitalist states, with high levels of commodification or privatisation, the same goods may be significantly more expensive.
+Therefore, a dollar of income (in broad-gauge PPPs) is likely to have a stronger welfare purchasing power in socialist states than in capitalist states.